james-yf/Uni/cs2521/Notes/MAKEFILES.md

     $(CC) $(CFLAGS) -c $< -o $@
 ```

-### There are more, but they aren't useful for this course
+### There are more, but they aren't necessary for this course